IE 11 is not supported. For an optimal experience visit our site on another browser.

 Sunny Health & Fitness SF-E905 Elliptical

 This elliptical from Sunny Health & Fitness is one of the most affordable top-rated machines available.
-It’s much more basic than our other recommendations, but still has multiple hand-holds, eight levels of resistance, and a basic built-in monitor.
-It’s also very compact, and has wheels on the bottom for easier transport, according to the brand.
+It’s much more basic than our other recommendations, but still has multiple hand-holds, eight levels of resistance and a basic built-in monitor.
+It’s also very compact with wheels on the bottom for easier transport, according to the brand.
+Plus, it has a 4.1-star average rating from 18,807 reviews on Amazon.

 Dimensions: 28” (L) x 17” (W) x 57” (H) | Weight capacity: 220 lbs | Stride Length: 11” | Resistance: Magnetic | Built-in monitor: Yes | Membership: N/A | Warranty: Three years frame, 180 days parts